AnnaBNana/danger_zones/README.md

 #Danger Zones

-view the latest travel alerts and warnings from the US state dept.
+View the latest travel alerts and warnings from the US state dept. in visual form.
+The app highlights areas on the map deemed dangerous for travel.
+Clickable countries expand to show the text of travel warnings along with links to NY Times news articles pertaining to that country.

+I'd love to hear feedback on the project.
+I'm looking to expand the project to include several other similar news or data visualization tools.

 ###To Do: